-What do students like most on this program?
+What do students like most about the China: Mandarin Language Immersion trip?

 Students love that they are able to explore four different Chinese cities, both their main attractions and the surrounding countryside while spending 30 full hours immersed in learning the Mandarin dialect.
-This program allows them to discover the similarities and differences between ancient and modern China, the culture, the food, as well as the people and animals.
+The China: Mandarin Language Immersion program allows them to discover the similarities and differences between ancient and modern China, the culture, the food, as well as the people and animals.

-From learning Mandarin to hands-on lessons in Kung Fu and Sichuan cooking, and of course hiking along the Great Wall, this program provides unique insider access to all facets of China’s culture.
+From learning Mandarin to hands-on lessons in Kung Fu and Sichuan cooking, and of course hiking along the Great Wall, the China: Mandarin Language Immersion program provides unique insider access to all facets of China’s culture.

 What is included?

 Ground transportation, accommodations, all breakfasts, lunches, and dinners, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.